nginx-le/nginx-le/README.md

 - you can map multiple custom config files to in compose using `service*.conf` filename pattern, see `service2.conf` in [docker-compose.yml](https://github.com/nginx-le/nginx-le/blob/master/docker-compose.yml) file for reference

+  Alternatively, mount directory with `*.conf` files into `/etc/nginx/conf.d-le` directory inside the container to have them all copied at once.
 - `stream*.conf` files are picked up into `/etc/nginx/stream.d/` directory and included into `stream` section of the Nginx configuration, see `stream2.conf` in `docker-compose.yml` file for reference.

+  Alternatively, mount directory with `*.conf` files into `/etc/nginx/conf.d-le` directory inside the container to have them all copied at once.
 - pull image - `docker-compose pull`
 - if you don't want a pre-built image, make you own. `docker-compose build` will do it
 - start it `docker-compose up`